appreciated/designer-for-flow/README.md

 # Distribution

-The Editor is not meant to be run locally.
-Instead use the
+The Editor is not meant to be run manually.
+[Instead use the prepackaged Releases](https://github.com/appreciated/designer-for-flow/releases).

 # Executing
 Before starting the application via IDE execute `mvn clean install`.